 The decision to wear contacts or to wear glasses is a personal one.
 Use the guidelines below to determine the best option for you.

 Today’s contacts are available in two main varieties: rigid or hard contact lenses and soft contact lenses.
 These varieties are able to address most vision-related problems.
 Contact users can wear them to correct near-sightedness, far-sightedness, astigmatism, and presbyopia.

 Here are some of the advantages of choosing contacts.

 - A better choice for sports and physical activity.
 “Well-fitting contact lenses stay in place on the eyes and improve peripheral (side) vision during sports and activities,” the CDC continues.
 Another perk of contacts is that they will not fog up, whether you are playing sports, taking part in a local fitness class, or simply going about your day.

 - A more natural experience.
-Contact lenses mimic the natural experience: they move with your eye, they do not fog up, they do not get wet, and you do not see frames when wearing them.
+Contact lenses mimic the natural experience as they move with your eye, do not fog up, do not get wet, and you do not see frames when wearing them.

 - No uncomfortable pinching.
 Ill-fitting glasses can pinch in several different places.
 The most popular places for eyeglasses to pinch are on the sides of your face, near your temples or ears, or on your nose.
 Pinching near your temples can cause headaches.
 Glasses that dig into the sides of your nose can lead to headaches as well and leave the skin underneath red and irritated.

 - Aesthetic preferences.
 Aesthetic preferences are entirely up to the wearer.
 Some people prefer the way they look in glasses.
 Others prefer to wear contact lenses for a more natural look.
 Children and teens, in particular, may feel more comfortable wearing lenses instead of making a fashion statement.